 How far is the future?
 Nokia Bell Labs focuses on 5, 10 and 20-year horizons

-To remain at the cutting edge of innovation, the lab needs to focus not only on the current goal but also on the next.
+To remain at the cutting edge of innovation, Nokia Bell Labs needs to focus not only on the current goal but also on the next.
 This forward-thinking approach has led to numerous breakthroughs, from the invention of the transistor and laser technology to the development of the UNIX operating system and C programming language.
-The work of Bell Labs researchers has earned several Nobel Prizes and Turing Awards.
+The work of Bell Labs researchers has earned ten Nobel Prizes and five Turing Awards.

 According to a 2015 report by the consulting firm CapGemini, many corporate innovation labs struggle due to unclear focus, a lack of leadership and their inability to scale innovations.
 The report suggests that most innovation centres commit one of two “cardinal sins”: they either focus too much on distant future prospects or become entangled in routine projects.